itchono/comrade-next/README.md

 # Comrade NEXT

-The next rewrite of my personal Discord bot, using [`nextcord`](https://github.com/nextcord/nextcord).
+The next rewrite of my personal Discord bot, using [`interactions.py`](https://github.com/interactions-py/interactions.py)

 The goal of this bot is to become a long-term maintainable bot that I can use for the next several years.
 It will represent the culmination of nearly 4 years of work on my original version of Comrade which started in 2019.

 ## Features

 * Integrated dynamic emoji system - swap emojis in and out on the fly, replicating Nitro's increased emoji limit
+* Reminder system, similar to Slack - set reminders on a message for a certain time in the future

 ## Good Practices